bentoml/BentoML/docs/source/guides/logging.rst

 .. code-block:: yaml

+    api_server:
       logging:
         access:
           enabled: False
           # whether to log the size of the request body
           request_content_length: True
           # whether to log the content type of the request
           request_content_type: True
           # whether to log the content length of the response
           response_content_length: True
           # whether to log the content type of the response
           response_content_type: True

 Model Runner Request Logging